jermspeaks/jermspeaks.github.io/src/content/blog/2023-06-08-typescript.md

 ## Introduction

-I started this journey into Typescript by taking a ton of notes with Github Copilot X and "[Typescript in 50 Lessons](https://typescript-book.com/)".
-I was able to tailor my experience in understanding how to create types through this method, as well as pouring over the docs.
+I started this journey into Typescript by taking a ton of notes with Github Copilot X, "[Typescript in 50 Lessons](https://typescript-book.com/)", and the [official documentation](https://www.typescriptlang.org/docs/handbook/2/objects.html).
+I was able to tailor my experience in understanding how to create types through this method.
 Without further ado, here's some notes that I generated (and modified).

 ## What is Typescript?